SOFIE-project/ARD-Implementation/ARD public ledger/migrations/README.md

 await authorityC.publishSecret(vulnerabilityId, secret, {from: vendor});
 ```

-Or via Truffle console (after running the script), but in this case is required to retrieve all the variables (like contract instancea and addresses).
-For example:
+Or via Truffle console (after running the script), but in this case is required to retrieve all the variables (i.e. the contract instances and addresses).
+For example, with the `to_patch` network:

+    # Terminal (bash etc...)
-    truffle console --network to_patch //recall, to_patch or to_grace_period are aliases//
+    truffle console --network to_patch

+    # Commands in the truffle console
     console)> const expert = "expert address (printed by script)"
     console)> const secret = 123
     console)> const authorityC = await AuthorityContract.deployed()